yuhangle/Endstone_TianyanPlugin/README_eng.md

 ## Additional Features

-### Restore Player-Triggered Block Destruction and Placement
+### Restore Player-Triggered Block Destruction and Placement and the damage caused by the entity explosion

-The Tianyan plugin supports restoring blocks destroyed or placed directly by players.
+The Tianyan plugin supports restoring blocks destroyed or placed directly by players as well as the damage caused by the entity explosion.
 This feature uses the `setblock` command to restore blocks based on data from the database.
 However, it cannot recover specific details such as the contents of chests.
 As an experimental feature, full restoration cannot be guaranteed.

 ### View Player Inventory